jkoller90/jkoller90.github.io/blowjai/blowRecomendationsForDataOriented/Caruth_efficiencyperformance.md

 ### STD::List, which is a doubly-linked list
 -each node is separately allocated, which is awful because node is allocated randomly, leading to a tremendous amount of traversed lookups between pointers.

--all traversal operations chase pointers to totally new memory -in most cases, every step is a cache miss:
+-all traversal operations chase pointers to totally new memory

+-in most cases, every step is a cache miss:
-		<b>Cache misses:</b>
+	Cache Misses:
 			Each traversal causes a cache miss and so a safe assumption is that for every movement between nodes you have a 1% chance of being in L1 and maybe a 10% chance of being in L2.
 Otherwise it's safe to assume it will be in main memory (80-90%).

 -only use this when you rarely traverse the list but frequently update it

 >Critique of Iterator Invalidation

 ### Therefore just use STD::Vector
-	>Knowing number of items to be allocated to a defined upper limit and/or is used for a brief period, just remove items from the front.
+	>: Knowing number of items to be allocated to a defined upper limit and/or is used for a brief period, just remove items from the front.
 One can add to the vector indefinitely and keep track of the front with an index.

 ### vs Stacks, Queues, and Maps?

 #### vs Stacks
-	>Knowing number of items to be allocated to a defined upper limit and/or is used for a brief period, just remove items from the front.
+	>Knowing number of items to be allocated to a defined
+	upper limit and/or is used for a brief period, just remove items from the front.
 One can add to the vector indefinitely and keep track of the end with an index.

 #### vs Queues
 	>Knowing number of items to be allocated to a defined upper limit and/or is used for a brief period, just remove items from the front.
 One can add to the vector indefinitely and keep track of the front with an index.

 [side-noted]
 #### vs Maps >> proper hash table design
 ["STD::Map solves no problems."]
 It's a linked list where non-traversal elements are removed
-	>STD:Unordered_Map requires buckets of key-value pairs for each hash.
+	>: STD:Unordered_Map requires buckets of key-value pairs for each hash.

-	>Buckets are linked lists
+	>: Buckets are linked lists

-	>Cache misses are incredibly likely
+	>: Cache misses are incredibly likely

 a.
 Instead of buckets, use open addressing into a table of key-value pairs.
 b.
 A table can be stored as contiguous range of memory.
 c.
 Use local/linear probing on collisions to find open slot in the same cache line.
 	https://en.wikipedia.org/wiki/Linear_probing
 d.
 Keep both key and values small.

 # Side notes